DavdBernal24/DavdBernal24.github.io/_pages/about.md

 My research interests are in urban economics, transportation economics, public economics, environmental economics, and applied microeconomics.
 My work studies how transportation systems, spatial frictions, and public policy shape economic outcomes across cities and regions.

-My job market paper, *Less Traffic, Higher Tolls: Optimal Congestion Pricing under Remote Work and Traveler Heterogeneity*, uses the COVID-19 shock to commuting demand in California to study changes in congestion costs and the optimal design of road pricing policies.
+My job market paper, *Less Traffic, Higher Tolls: Optimal Congestion Pricing under Remote Work and Traveler Heterogeneity*, studies how differences in travel demand and the value of time across income groups shape optimal congestion pricing.
+Using freeway traffic and commuting data from five California counties, I estimate group-specific demand responses to remote work and compare a common congestion toll with differentiated charges across income groups.

 I will be on the 2026–2027 economics job market.